Cable knots are not thin: Background on bordered Floer homology

-Let $\alpha_1^a, \alpha_2^a$ denote the arcs from $a_0$ to $a_2$ and from $a_1$ to $a_3$, respectively (See Figure 2).
-A pointed matched circle represents a compact surface with one boundary component this way: consider $\mathcal{Z} \times [0,1] $ and then add bands i.e one dimensional 2-handles with feet to pairs of matched points on the circle on $\mathcal{Z} \times \{0\}$ and then attach a disk to the new boundary component created after adding the bands.
-If we cap off the remaining boundary component with a disk, in general we call that surface $F(\mathcal{Z})$.
-In particular, when $k=1$, $F(\mathcal{Z})$ is a torus.
+A pointed matched circle represents a compact surface with one boundary component in the following way: consider $\mathcal{Z} \times [0,1] $ and then add bands i.e. two-dimensional one-handles with feet on the pairs of matched points on the circle on $\mathcal{Z} \times \{0\}$ and then attach a disk to the new boundary component created after adding the bands.
+If we cap off the remaining boundary component with a disk, we call that closed surface of genus-$k$ $F(\mathcal{Z})$.
+In particular, when $k=1$, $F(\mathcal{Z})$ is a torus and we are interested in this case only since all the non-closed manifolds that appear in this paper have torus boundary.
+Let $\alpha_1^a, \alpha_2^a$ denote the arcs (both lying on the surface), which are the cores of the 1-handles, from $a_0$ to $a_2$ and from $a_1$ to $a_3$, respectively (See Figure 3).

-For the case in hand i.e when $F(\mathcal{Z})$ represents a torus, $\mathcal{A}(\mathcal{Z})$ is an unital algebra over $\mathbb{F}_2$ with six \textit{`Reeb'} elements $\rho_1,\rho_2,\rho_3,\rho_{12},\rho_{23},\rho_{123}$ (in this case, one can think $\rho_1,\rho_2,\rho_3$ to be the arcs in $\mathcal{Z}$ between $a_0,a_1$, between $a_1,a_2$ and between $a_2,a_3$, respectively) and two \textit{idempotents} $\iota_0,\iota_1$ such that $\iota_0 + \iota_1 = 1$ and these generators have these non-zero relations :
+For the case in hand i.e. when $F(\mathcal{Z})$ represents a torus, $\mathcal{A}(\mathcal{Z})$ is an unital algebra over $\mathbb{F}$ with six \textit{`Reeb'} elements $\rho_1,\rho_2,\rho_3,\rho_{12},\rho_{23},\rho_{123}$ (in this case, one can think $\rho_1,\rho_2,\rho_3$ to be the arcs in $\mathcal{Z}$ between $a_0,a_1$, between $a_1,a_2$ and between $a_2,a_3$, respectively) and two \textit{idempotents} $\iota_0,\iota_1$ such that $\iota_0 + \iota_1 = 1$ and these generators have these non-zero relations: